-If you sell handmade, you’re likely aware of Etsy.
-But a lot of people are wondering where they can sell their handmade items online, aside from Etsy.
+If you sell handmade crafts, you’re likely aware of Etsy.
+But a lot of people are wondering if it’s worth it to sell on Etsy anymore and where they can sell their handmade products online, aside from Etsy.

 Perhaps because Etsy changed their algorithm so traffic and sales aren’t what they used to be, or maybe they feel their category is too saturated.
 Whatever the reason, this article shares several suggestions for additional ways to sell handmade online.